mfkimbell/azure-container-and-blob-management/README.md

 ```

 We display the images in the images tab with the public URI, this doesn’t work on privagte containers (obviously), but we can use a shared access signature (SAS) to get a working URI.
-Currently the images is hardcoded to a single container (not shown below).

 ``` c#
 string sasContainerSignature = "";